MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/assoc.md

 ### Remarks

-- To make changes in associations you need administrator privileges.
+- To make changes in associations, you need administrator privileges.

 - To remove the file type association for a file name extension, add a white space after the equal sign by pressing the SPACEBAR.